vikramdayal/RaspberryMotors/README.md

 2. example_simple_2servos.py: simple setup and control two servos sequentially
 3. example_timer_servo.py: advanced setup and control two servos simultaneously
 4. example_advanced_servo.py: adanced setup using using the BCM interface and using ResetGpioAtShutdown(False)

+In order to test each example, you need to be in the parent directory of the RaspberryMotors/ directory.
+Simply enter the commands: python3 -m RaspberryMotors.example_simple_servo python3 -m RaspberryMotors.example_simple_2servos python3 -m RaspberryMotors.example_timer_servo python3 -m RaspberryMotors.example_advanced_servo

 By the time you are done with the third example, you will find that you can do pretty much anything with Raspberry Pi and the Servo library.